Bible Canon Links

 Paradigm Problems in New Testament Translation

 It has long been known that the highest level secular Greek scholars laugh with derision and scorn at the way the New Testament is translated.
-Besides a limited, "inbred" and misinformed lexicon, most of the rest of the problems are introduced because of two major factors: 1) the traditional but false paradigm of god in the Old Testament and long held by the world's major religions, and 2) the unwarranted assumption that the Bible is its own best interpreter and commentator..
+Besides a limited, "inbred" and misinformed lexicon, most of the rest of the problems are introduced because of two major factors: 1) the traditional but false paradigm of God in the Old Testament long held by the world's major religions, and 2) the unwarranted "faith-based" assumption that the Bible is its own best interpreter and commentator..

 How bad is it?
 Here is just one instance of where the translation is 180 degrees wrong in literally every New Testament translation out there.
 The problem appears in John 8:11, where Jesus ostensibly says in the extant translations, "I don't blame you either, go, and sin no more".

 1) When Jesus used the military term "sin" as a noun, which means the "miss distance" or "distance of impact from the target mark"−amartia, literally outside of Mars−, he primarily if not exclusively meant it to apply to a wrong concept or understanding of god, not a violation of the law or bad, unethical behavior.
 He also primarily if not exclusively used the verb terms "sin"−miss the mark−and "sinning"−missing the mark−to apply to retaining and/or reinforcing a wrong concept of god.
 See John 15.

 2) Jesus came to reveal the real character of God, change our concept of god and our

 paradigm, not to "pay some ransom price" or to "balance the books" or to

 satisfy some larger than god justice system.
 He was frustrated when

 Philip came and asked him to "show us the father, and we will be